Raphael Diaz

 Diaz was selected to play for the Switzerland men's national ice hockey team at the 2010 and 2014 Winter Olympics.
 He previously represented Switzerland at the 2004 IIHF World U18 Championships, the 2005 and 2006 IIHF World U20 Championship, the 2008 Ice Hockey World Championship, and captained the team at the 2017 Spengler Cup.

 Playing career

 As a youth, Diaz played in the 2000 Quebec International Pee-Wee Hockey Tournament with a team from Central Switzerland.

 On May 13, 2011, Diaz signed a one-year two-way contract with the Montreal Canadiens of the NHL.
 He made his NHL debut October 6, 2011 against the Toronto Maple Leafs.
-Diaz scored his first NHL goal on October 18, 2011, against Ryan Miller of the Buffalo Sabres in the 2nd Period.
+Diaz scored his first NHL goal on October 18, 2011, against Ryan Miller of the Buffalo Sabres.
 He appeared as a rookie team member at the 2012 All Star game skills competition, as an injury replacement for Adam Larsson.
 He participated in the G Series NHL Skills Challenge Relay performing the control relay skill skating with the puck through a series of 6 cones.
 Diaz was traded to the Vancouver Canucks on February 3, 2014, for Dale Weise.